wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Mechanisms exist to request additions, changes, and exceptions</strong> - You are able to make requests to owners of processes, procedures, and resources.
 Make informed decisions to approve requests where viable and determined to be appropriate after an evaluation of benefits and risks.

-   1. <strong>Responsibilities between teams are predefined or negotiated</strong> - There are defined or negotiated agreements between teams describing how they work with and support each other (for example, response times, service level objectives, or service level agreements).
+   1. <strong>Responsibilities between teams are predefined or negotiated</strong> - There are defined or negotiated agreements between teams describing how they work with and support each other (for example, response times, service 1. <a target="_blank" href="?">objectives, or service 1. <a target="_blank" href="?">agreements).
 Understanding the impact of the teams’ work on business outcomes, and the outcomes of other teams and organizations, informs the prioritization of their tasks and enables them to respond appropriately.

    <a name="OrgCulture2Outcome"></a>